isabella232/BitHeroesS20/blog.md

     ` "body": "Image Info for @{triggerBody()?['Name']}:\n\nAge: @{items('For_each')?['faceAttributes']?['age']}; \nGender: @{items('For_each')?['faceAttributes']?['gender']}; \n\nEmotion Scores: \nHappiness: @{items('For_each')?['faceAttributes']?['emotion']?['happiness']}\nSadness: @{items('For_each')?['faceAttributes']?['emotion']?['sadness']}\nAnger: @{items('For_each')?['faceAttributes']?['emotion']?['anger']}\nContempt: @{items('For_each')?['faceAttributes']?['emotion']?['contempt']}\nFear: @{items('For_each')?['faceAttributes']?['emotion']?['fear']}\nDigust: @{items('For_each')?['faceAttributes']?['emotion']?['disgust']}\nSurprise: @{items('For_each')?['faceAttributes']?['emotion']?['surprise']}\nNeutral: @{items('For_each')?['faceAttributes']?['emotion']?['neutral']};\n\nOther Info:\nMoustache Intensity: @{items('For_each')?['faceAttributes']?['facialHair']?['moustache']}\nBeard Intensity: @{items('For_each')?['faceAttributes']?['facialHair']?['beard']}\nGlasses: @{items('For_each')?['faceAttributes']?['glasses']};",`

     Then save!
-Finally,go back to Logic App designer.
+Finally, go back to Logic App designer.
 When you click under the blob action, your code should look like this.

     ![](images/newforeach.png)

 Woohoo!
-At this point, if you followed everything correctly, you will now have a working Logic App that lets the Face API analyze the image uploaded and respond by giving back data about the image.
+At this point, if you followed everything correctly, you will now have a working Logic App that lets the Face API analyze the image uploaded and respond by giving back data about the image, including the person-in-photo's estimated age, gender, emotion scores, and more!
 To test it, press `Run` and then upload an image to the website you created.
 You should receive a check for each of the steps.
 Finally, go to the data storage container and make sure a blob was created with the right information.
 If it's there, great job!!
 We can move on to the last and final part of this project.